 Our students continue to achieve the grades to take up places at a fantastic range of universities in a huge range of courses.
-This year 191 of our students secured places at 47 different universities.
-A further 6 of them went on to art foundation courses at the major London art schools and 2 students have taken up places at US universities.
-Leeds, Bristol and Manchester are the most popular destinations with a strong showing from King's College London, Oxford, Sussex, Edinburgh and Glasgow.
+This year 170 of our students secured places at 54 different universities.
+A further 22 of them went on to art foundation courses at the major London art schools and 2 students have taken up places at European universities and 1 in the USA.

 Here are some headlines:

-As well as more traditional choices our sixth formers applied for an eclectic range of subjects such as the following: Aerospace engineering, Anthropology, Chinese and Japanese studies, Celtic studies, Film and television production, Neuroscience, Songwriting, Russian, Wildlife ecology and conservation.
+As well as more traditional choices our sixth formers applied for an eclectic range of subjects such as the following: Anglo Saxon and Norse; Arabic; Evolutionary Anthropology; Folk and Traditional Music, Japanese; Midwifery; Sound Recording; Zoology.

 Overall our students have gone on to study over 100 different subjects and subject combinations.

 Here is the full list of our 2022 students’ UK universities and colleges:

 |University of Brighton||1|